KarWi-dev/UR-dice/README.md

 # UR-dice
-A quickly made dice simulator for the game of UR.
+A quickly made dice simulator for the royal game of UR.